-Principal Engineer IIYears of Experience: 40Education & Licenses:Chief Materials and Corrosion Engineer for the Phillips 66 Refining System, 2008 to 2016Engineering and Inspection Superintendent, Phillips 66 San Francisco Refinery, 2000 to 2008Chairman of the American Petroleum Institute Subcommittee on Corrosion and Materials, 2004 to 2006B.S., Materials Engineering, 1981, Rensselaer Polytechnic Institute, Troy, NYAreas of Specialization:Corrosion and Metallurgy in the Refining and Chemical Process IndustriesMechanical Integrity Audits/Reviews; Identification of High-Risk EquipmentTurnaround Worklist Reviews and Work Scope DefinitionAssessment and Repair of Damaged EquipmentDevelopment of Fixed Equipment Inspection PlansPreparation of Corrosion Control DocumentsDamage Mechanism Reviews for Process UnitsIdentification of Acceptable Operating Envelopes for Equipment ReliabilityEffects of Changing Crude Slates and Operating Conditions on Unit ReliabilityMaterials Selection and Process Reviews for Revamps and New ProjectsDesign and Fabrication of New Piping and Process EquipmentDevelopment and Delivery of Mechanical Integrity Training for Inspectors and EngineersDevelopment of Mechanical Integrity Standards, Engineering Specifications and Inspection ProceduresOverview:Mr. Jack has been involved with materials and corrosion issues in the refining and chemical process industries since 1981.
+Principal Engineer IIYears of Experience: 40Education & Licenses:Chief Materials and Corrosion Engineer for the Phillips 66 Refining System, 2008 to 2016Engineering and Inspection Superintendent, Phillips 66 San Francisco Refinery, 2000 to 2008Chairman of the American Petroleum Institute Subcommittee on Corrosion and Materials, 2004 to 2006Bachelor of Science, Materials Engineering, 1981, Rensselaer Polytechnic Institute, Troy, NYAreas of Specialization:Corrosion and Metallurgy in the Refining and Chemical Process IndustriesMechanical Integrity Audits/Reviews; Identification of High-Risk EquipmentTurnaround Worklist Reviews and Work Scope DefinitionAssessment and Repair of Damaged EquipmentDevelopment of Fixed Equipment Inspection PlansPreparation of Corrosion Control DocumentsDamage Mechanism Reviews for Process UnitsIdentification of Acceptable Operating Envelopes for Equipment ReliabilityEffects of Changing Crude Slates and Operating Conditions on Unit ReliabilityMaterials Selection and Process Reviews for Revamps and New ProjectsDesign and Fabrication of New Piping and Process EquipmentDevelopment and Delivery of Mechanical Integrity Training for Inspectors and EngineersDevelopment of Mechanical Integrity Standards, Engineering Specifications, and Inspection ProceduresOverview:Mr. Jack has been involved with materials and corrosion issues in the refining and chemical process industries since 1981.
 His 35-year pre-E2G career was roughly split between Chevron and Phillips 66.
 The Chevron and Phillips 66 work experience provided a good mix of in-plant and corporate assignments, enabling a highly experienced and practical approach to solving materials and corrosion problems.Just prior to retiring from Phillips 66 and joining E2G in 2016, Mr. Jack served as the Chief Materials and Corrosion Engineer for the Phillips 66 Refining System (14 refineries worldwide).
 In this role, Mr. Jack led system-wide mechanical integrity improvement efforts, trained numerous inspectors and engineers, and helped solve a wide array of refinery corrosion and metallurgy problems.Mr.
-Jack has been active in industry consensus standards organizations such as NACE International and the American Petroleum Institute for over 30 years and has served as a working member and in lead roles in these organizations.
+Jack has been active in industry consensus standards organizations such as NACE International and the American Petroleum Institute for over 35 years and has served as a working member and in lead roles in these organizations.